How to Apostille Documents for Use in France (California Guide)

 Employment or assignment letters

-How to Apostille Documents for France in California
+How to Apostille Documents for France (California)

 Vital records must be certified copies from the County Recorder or CDPH